-This homemade cowboy candy recipe, or candied jalapenos, is so easy, perfect for desserts or snacking, nice and sweet with a touch of heat.
-They're a great blend of sweet and heat.
-Basically sliced jalapenos preserved in a seasoned simple syrup, they're perfect for garnishing cocktails, topping corn bread or cupcakes, or popping into your guacamole.
+This homemade cowboy candy recipe, or candied jalapenos, takes just 15 minutes to make.
+It's easy and versatile, perfect for desserts or snacking, nice and sweet with a touch of heat.
+Basically sliced jalapenos preserved in a seasoned simple syrup, they're great for garnishing cocktails, topping cornbread or cupcakes, or popping into your guacamole.

-We're making a Homemade Cowboy Candy recipe today, my friends!
+We're making a Homemade Cowboy Candy recipe today, my friends.
 I love DIY cowboy candy, otherwise known as Candied Jalapenos.
-They're sweet and spicy and I can just eat a whole jar's worth in a sitting.
+They're sweet and spicy and I can just about eat a whole jar's worth in one sitting.

 It's a classic recipe, really, and a great way to preserve your summer jalapeno harvest.

-You can preserve them in a water bath and keep them in the pantry, or just store them in the refrigerator for a few months easily, which I've included in the recipe card.
+You can store them in the refrigerator for a few months easily, or preserve them in a water bath and keep them in the pantry, which I've included in the recipe card.

 What Is Cowboy Candy?